Everi reports record revenue and profit in Q1

 Gaming operations – which included both land-based casino and igaming revenue – made up $70.3m of this, up by 21%.
 Gaming equipment sales rose by $10m to $28m, bringing the total gaming revenue to $98.3m.

 Randy Taylor, CEO of Everi, attributed the success to increased sales of Everi’s gaming machines.

 Adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) for the gaming segment rose by 24.4% to $55.5m.

-“Our games segment results benefitted from ongoing operating momentum as reflected in the twelfth consecutive quarter-end increase in our installed base of gaming operations units, and a 56% year-over-year increase in sales of gaming machines to 1,474 units as we continue to grow our ship share,” said Taylor.
+“Our games segment results benefitted from ongoing operating momentum as reflected in the twelfth consecutive quarter-end increase in our installed base of gaming operations units and a 56% year-on-year increase in sales of gaming machines to 1,474 units as we continue to grow our ship share,” said Taylor.

 Everi’s financial technology solutions segment made up the remaining $77.3m, an increase of 22.6% year-on-year.
 Financial access services generated most of this – $49.9m, up by 28.9%.
 Software revenue came to $17.9m, while hardware revenue came to $9.5m.